IBM/zowe-cli-cics-deploy-plugin/docs-internal/CLIReadme.md

 *   `--bundleid`  | `-b` | `--id` | `--bid` *(string)*

-	* The ID for the generated CICS bundle, up to 64 characters.
-If no value is specified, a default value is created from the 'name' property in the package.json file in the current working directory.
-If the value is too long, it is truncated.
-If it contains characters that are not supported by CICS, each character is replaced by an X.
+	* The ID for the generated CICS bundle, up to 64 characters\.
+If no value is specified, a default value is created from the 'name' property in the package\.json file in the current working directory\.
+If the value is too long, it is truncated\.
+If it contains characters that are not supported by CICS, each character is replaced by an X\.

 *   `--bundleversion`  | `--bv` | `--bundlever` *(string)*

-	* The major.minor.micro version number for the generated CICS bundle.
-If no value is specified, a default value of 1.0.0 is used.
+	* The major\.minor\.micro version number for the generated CICS bundle\.
+If no value is specified, a default value of 1\.0\.0 is used\.

 *   `--nodejsapp`  | `-n` | `--nj` | `--nja` *(string)*

-	* The ID of the generated CICS NODEJSAPP resource, up to 32 characters.
-If no value is specified, a default value is created from the 'name' property in package.json, or the bundleid option if specified.
-If the value is too long it is truncated.
-If it contains characters that are not supported by CICS, each character is replaced by an X.
+	* The ID of the generated CICS NODEJSAPP resource, up to 32 characters\.
+If no value is specified, a default value is created from the 'name' property in package\.json, or the bundleid option if specified\.
+If the value is too long it is truncated\.
+If it contains characters that are not supported by CICS, each character is replaced by an X\.

 *   `--startscript`  | `-s` | `--ss` *(string)*

-	* Up to 255 character path to the Node.js start script that runs when the associated bundle is enabled in CICS.
-If a value is not specified, a default value is created from either the 'scripts.start' property of the package.json file in the current working directory, or from the 'main' property.
+	* Up to 255 character path to the Node\.js start script that runs when the associated bundle is enabled in CICS\.
+If a value is not specified, a default value is created from either the 'scripts\.start' property of the package\.json file in the current working directory, or from the 'main' property\.

 *   `--port`  | `-p` *(string)*

-	* The TCP/IP port number the Node.js application should use for clients to connect to.
-If a value is specified, it is set within the generated NODEJSAPP's profile.
-The Node.js application can reference this value by accessing the PORT environment variable, for example using process.env.PORT.
-Additional environment variables can be set by manually editing the profile.
+	* The TCP/IP port number the Node\.js application should use for clients to connect to\.
+If a value is specified, it is set within the generated NODEJSAPP's profile\.
+The Node\.js application can reference this value by accessing the PORT environment variable, for example using process\.env\.PORT\.
+Additional environment variables can be set by manually editing the profile\.

 *   `--overwrite`  | `--ow` *(boolean)*

-	* Enable or disable the ability to replace existing files within a CICS bundle.
+	* Enable or disable the ability to replace existing files within a CICS bundle\.

 *   `--merge`  | `--me` *(boolean)*

-	* Enable or disable the ability to merge new resources into an existing CICS bundle manifest.
+	* Enable or disable the ability to merge new resources into an existing CICS bundle manifest\.

 ### Examples

-   *-  Generate a CICS bundle in the working directory, taking information from package.json:
+*  Generate a CICS bundle in the working directory, taking information from package.json:

-* `          $  zowe cics-deploy generate bundle `
+      * `$  zowe cics-deploy generate bundle `

-   *-  Generate a CICS bundle in the working directory, based on package.json but using a bundle ID of "mybundle":
+*  Generate a CICS bundle in the working directory, based on package.json but using a bundle ID of "mybundle":

-* `          $  zowe cics-deploy generate bundle --bundleid mybundle`
+      * `$  zowe cics-deploy generate bundle --bundleid mybundle`

-   *-  Generate a CICS bundle in the working directory in which a package.json does not exist:
+*  Generate a CICS bundle in the working directory in which a package.json does not exist:

-* `          $  zowe cics-deploy generate bundle --bundleid mybundle --nodejsapp myapp --startscript server.js`
+      * `$  zowe cics-deploy generate bundle --bundleid mybundle --nodejsapp myapp --startscript server.js`

 ## push | p<a name="module-push"></a>
 Push combines several actions for deploying a bundle to CICS into a single command.
 It uploads the bundle to z/OS, optionally runs an 'npm install' command on the remote system, then uses DFHDPLOY to install and enable the bundle in a target CICS environment.